liviajakob/douglas-peucker-algorithm/README.md

 # Douglas-Peucker Line Generalisation Algorithm
-Implementing the Douglas-Peucker line generalisation algorithm in python3
+This project implements the Douglas-Peucker line generalisation algorithm in python3.